 Bullying is characterized by aggression used within a relationship where the aggressor(s) has more real or perceived power than the target, and the aggression is repeated, or has the potential to be repeated over time.
 Bullying can involve overt physical behavior or verbal, emotional, or social behaviors (e.g., excluding someone from social activities, making threats, withdrawing attention, destroying someone's reputation) and can range from blatant aggression to far more subtle and covert behaviors.
-Cyberbullying or bullying through electronic technology (e.g., cell phones and computers), can include offensive text messages or e-mail rumors.
+Bullying may also occur through misuse of electronic technology that may include cell phones, social media, computers, offensive text messages, or email rumors.